 - Prepare the oats as in the recipe above.

-- At about the halfway mark of cooking add 2 tablespoons of blueberries and one teaspoon of chopped almonds.
+- At about the halfway mark of cooking add one teaspoon of chopped almonds.

 - Sprinkle with a generous amount of cinnamon to taste.

 How would you like your breakfast already to go first thing in the morning?
 This super easy recipe for steel cut oatmeal is perfect and serves four; great for the whole family.